jgalfaro/mirrored-QGANMAV/arxiv-paper/README.md

 continuous domains, i.e., real numbers, and the cost of the transformation into the quantum format at every optimization iteration.
-Further research is needed to improve and find alternatives to the design depicted in Figure 7.
+Further research is needed to improve and find alternatives to the design depicted in Fig. 7.